translate/terminator/docs/tbx_conformance.rst

       <descrip type="definition">alternate name for a person...</descrip>

-  * **Definition source:** Optionally Terminator allows to provide a source for the definition.
-When a definition has a source it is exported using a `<descripGrp>` tag that wraps the `<descrip>` tag for the definition, and a `<xref>` tag with with `"xSource"` in its `"type"` attribute and an URL on its `"target"` attribute pointing at the source in an external location and
+  * **Definition source:** Optionally, Terminator allows to provide a source for the definition.
+When a definition has a source, it is exported using a `<descripGrp>` tag that wraps the `<descrip>` tag for the definition, and a `<xref>` tag with with `"xSource"` in its `"type"` attribute and an URL on its `"target"` attribute pointing at the source in an external location and